richdizz/AAD_DOCS/calling-v1-secured-apis.md

 As the error suggests, the Azure AD v2.0 endpoint should use `organizations` or tenant-specific endpoints (ex: `8eaef023-2b34-4da1-9baa-8bc8c9d6a490` or `contoso.onmicrosoft.com`) to get tokens for an Azure AD v1.0 resource.

 ## Permission Scopes
 Outside of well known permission scopes used by the Microsoft Graph (ex: `Files.Read`), the Azure AD v2.0 permission scope syntax uses the pattern `{app_uri}/{scope_string}`.
-For example, the Power BI permission scope for viewing all datasets would be `https://analysis.windows.net/powerbi/api/Dataset.Read.All`, which is comprised of the Power BI app URI `https://analysis.windows.net/powerbi/api/` and the permission scope string `Dataset.Read.All`.
+For example, the `PowerBI API Service (Microsoft.Azure.AnalysisServices)` permission scope for `View all Datasets` would be `https://analysis.windows.net/powerbi/api/Dataset.Read.All`, which is comprised of the Power BI app URI `https://analysis.windows.net/powerbi/api/` and the permission scope string `Dataset.Read.All`.

 > As Azure AD works to converge the developer experience between the Azure AD v1.0 and v2.0 endpoints, you might find it difficult to figure out the app URI and scope strings of applications.
 This is partially because scopes are not used in Azure AD v1.0 OAuth flows and thus not as commonly used until now.
-Here is a guide for figuring out permission scopes and here is a link to some popular permission scopes.
+We have [documented a number popular resource scopes](popular-v1-permissions.md) and [instructions for discovering any v1 permission scope string](discovering-v1-permission-scopes.md).

 ## Walkthrough
 Below are the steps you need to take to bring your Azure AD v2.0 endpoint to communication with a service designed only for commercial accounts.

 The basic steps required to use the OAuth 2.0 authorization code grant flow to get an access token from a service registered as an Azure AD v1.0 application are:

 1. Get authorization
 2. Get a token
 3. Use the refresh token to get a new access token